-Participants should test their ability to access the GoToWebinar system well in advance so that technical issues can be addressed prior to the start of the webinar.
+Participants should test their ability to access the Zoom system well in advance so that technical issues can be addressed prior to the start of the webinar.

 Participants who are unable to connect to the webinar may contact the UBIT Help Center at 716-645-3542 for assistance.
 The Help Center is aware of these webinars and will help you.
 Please do not contact SUNY with webinar issues.

 Dates for webinars offered by JCOPE can be found on the JCOPE website.
 Remember, SUNY and JCOPE offer the same training.

 The CETC is a live, instructor-led training that covers the Public Officers Law and other related ethics laws and regulations.